Mixed Breeds

 Boxers are medium-sized dogs with short skulls and broad heads.
 They are brachycephalic, which means their muzzles are very “squished.”

 A Boxer is typically described as muscular and well-built.
-They were originally designed at working and guard dogs, and their appearance represents this.
+They were originally designed for working and guard dogs, and their appearance represents this.
+Boxers have short backs and strong limbs.
+Their coat is very tight-fitting and short.

 Boxers typically come with fawn or brindle coat colors.
 They usually have a white underbelly and white feet, though this is not always the case.